akelsch/spotify-recommender/backend/README.md

 mvn clean package
 ```

-Note that Java 15 is required.
+Note that Java 17 is recommended and at least Java 14 is required.

 ### Running the Application